2018-19 Board of Directors

 Conference registration includes four meals, two plenary sessions, over 60 workshop selections and all conference materials.

-Our room block at the DoubleTree is already sold out.
+Our room block at the DoubleTree is sold out.
 If you are still in need of a room, please email

 To help the field better coordinate the calendaring of information valuable to all, we are hosting a field calendar.
 On the calendar will be national, state and regional meetings, legislative and budget hearings, and any other events brought to our attention.
 To add to the calendar, simply email